Templater User Scripts Obsidian

 a fully-fledged fictive template for creating questionably helpful movie notes.

-Suppose we have a movie template creatively called Movie Template
+Suppose we have a movie template creatively called Movie Template with the

 following content: